rust-lang/rfcs/text/0000-proc-macro-expansion-api.md

 # Motivation
 [motivation]: #motivation

-There are a few places where proc macros may encounter unexpanded macros in their input even after [rust/pull/41029](https://github.com/rust-lang/rust/pull/41029) is merged:
+There are a few places where proc macros may encounter unexpanded macros in their input:

 * In attribute and procedural macros: